 Additionally liability insurance could cover public and private property damage.

 Liability doesn’t cover theft or vandalism to your car.
 Full coverage insurance which includes comprehensive and collision coverage helps take care of expenses due to theft and vandalism.
-Remember liability is for the other people so not you or your property.
+Remember liability is for the other people, not you or your property.

 It’s Required By Law